vishalmhatre/Fender/Readme.md

 * Create Folder structure

-* Create DSL file to execute all tests file in root of the directory

 * Create PageObjects and group the tests

 * Parameterize all the tests to pick-up data from a yaml file.